folio-org/okapi/doc/guide.md

 which is our test data, with a "Hello" prepended to it.

-That is enough about the okpai-test-module for now.
+That is enough about the okapi-test-module for now.
 Go back to the window where you left it running, and kill it with a `Ctrl-C` command.
 It should not have produced any output after the initial messages.